Preston-Cai/music-emotion-classifier/README.md

 - Inference pipeline for single-track emotion prediction
 - Basic web app with Flask and Javascript with uploading/recording feature

-Link to datasets used: https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio.
+Link to the dataset used: https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio.

 ## Requirements
 - Python>=3.10, <3.14